Rectangular potential barrier: E = V0

+also the limit of $T(x)$ as $x$ approaches 1 can be obtained:

+By plugging in the above expression for $v_0$ in the evaluated value for the limit, the above expression for T is successfully reproduced.

 Remarks and applications

 The calculation presented above may at first seem unrealistic and hardly useful.
 However it has proved to be a suitable model for a variety of real-life systems.
 One such example are interfaces between two conducting materials.
 In the bulk of the materials, the motion of the electrons is quasi-free and can be described by the kinetic term in the above Hamiltonian with an effective mass $m$.
 Often the surfaces of such materials are covered with oxide layers or are not ideal for other reasons.
 This thin, non-conducting layer may then be modeled by a barrier potential as above.
 Electrons may then tunnel from one material to the other giving rise to a current.

 The operation of a scanning tunneling microscope (STM) relies on this tunneling effect.
 In that case, the barrier is due to the gap between the tip of the STM and the underlying object.
 Since the tunnel current depends exponentially on the barrier width, this device is extremely sensitive to height variations on the examined sample.

 The above model is one-dimensional, while space is three-dimensional.
 One should solve the Schrödinger equation in three dimensions.
 On the other hand, many systems only change along one coordinate direction and are translationally invariant along the others; they are separable.
 The Schrödinger equation may then be reduced to the case considered here by an ansatz for the wave function of the type: $\Psi(x,y,z)=\psi(x)\phi(y,z)$.

 For another, related model of a barrier, see Delta potential barrier (QM), which can be regarded as a special case of the finite potential barrier.
 All results from this article immediately apply to the delta potential barrier by taking the limits $V_0\to\infty,\; a\to 0$ while keeping $V_0 a = \lambda$ constant.